isabella232/docs-vuepress/docs/manual/05-nodes.md

-% Nodes
+# Nodes

-% Alex Honor; Greg Schueler
+---

 % January 30, 2014

 ## Overview

 A _Node_ is a resource that is either a physical or virtual instance of a network accessible host.
 Nodes have a few basic attributes but a Node's attributes can be extended to include arbitrary named key/value pairs.
 Attributes typically